Logan-Cache Airport

 Logan-Cache Airport (IATA: LGU, ICAO: KLGU, FAA LID: LGU) is an airport in the western United States in Cache County, Utah, located 3 mi northwest of Logan.
 It is owned under the Logan-Cache Airport Authority, formed by Inter-local Agreement between Cache County and Logan City in 1992.
 This organization is subsidized by the city and county, having no authority to tax or bond for additional funding.
 Revenues are derived from leases of land, buildings, fuel and maintenance fees.
 The airport was previously owned by Cache County and managed by county commissioners.
+It is the second busiest airport in Utah by number of aircraft operations, with 109,245 in 2024.

 History & services

 Western Airlines served Logan from 1946 until West Coast Airlines replaced them in 1959; West Coast pulled out in 1964.
 Key Airlines served the airport from Salt Lake City from 1964 to 1976.
 In that year, Utah carrier Transwestern Airlines had its company headquartered at the airport, with flights to their hub at Salt Lake City, until its acquisition by Horizon Air in December 1983.

 Currently, scheduled services come from Ameriflight and Gem Air under contract for UPS and FedEx Express, transporting from several nearby states.
 Frequent charter flights occur on behalf of Utah State University's athletic teams and their opponents.
 Utah State also occupies several hangars on the north end of the airport access road for its fixed-wing and rotorcraft training programs, and operates the dispatch office in the main passenger terminal.

-The airport also hosts Leading Edge Aviation, which offers flight training, FBO services, and a pilot supply shop.
-There are also several independent CFIs based at the airport.
+The airport also hosts LE Aviation (Leading Edge Aviation), which offers flight training, FBO services, and a pilot supply shop.
+LE Aviation provides Avgas and jet fuel services, hangar and tie-down facilities, oxygen service, ground power unit (GPU) support, lavatory service, aircraft detailing, and 24-hour call-out availability.
+Facilities also include a pilot lounge, flight-planning area, and a courtesy car for visiting pilots.